 Hi, thanks for visiting my site.
 The free guitar lessons here will hopefully help you in your desire to become a better guitarist.
 If you're a beginner, then you've come to the right place.
 The guitar lessons for beginners will hopefully make things as easy for you as possible to help you to get started and on the right track.
 If you're a more advanced player, then hopefully there's something here for you too.
-There's a lot of charts on this website, and the guitar chords charts or the guitar scales charts might give you something that you could be looking for.
+There are a lot of charts on this website, and the guitar chords charts or the guitar scales charts will hopefully give you what you're looking for.

 The guitar allows easy access to so many songs that we all know and hear.
 There's a lot of people that can just strum the guitar with only a small number of simple chords, and yet they're able to play many of these songs easily.
 But for those who are willing to devote time, patients and determination to this wonderful instrument, and possibly the most beautiful instrument of all, the guitar offers an unlimited capacity for individual musical expression, which to me, is unsurpassed.